Image

 • The elimination of outdated or redundant material

-So, how do educators preserve their existing curricula while unlocking the improved student outcomes that, for the Higher Education Policy Institute, were the direct result of technology-enhanced learning for 72% of learning technology projects
+This is the challenge, then: preserving existing curricula while unlocking the improved student outcomes that, for the Higher Education Policy Institute, were the direct result of technology-enhanced learning for 72% of learning technology projects.

 The answer is to prioritize learning platforms that: